PrestaShop/prestashop.github.io/news/_posts/2015-08-27-starter-theme-kickoff.markdown

 Tired of writing `|escape:'html':'UTF-8'` all over the place?

 We too.
-We'll adopt the generally accepted best-practice that everything is escaped by default and you need to do extra work when you don't want to escape (which is rare).
+We'll adopt the generally accepted best-practice that everything is escaped by default and you need to do extra work when you don't want to escape text (which is rare).

 ### As Few Classes As Possible